 Unfortunately, because it’s still early days, very few of the major companies have announced their press events, and the organisers of CES are still keeping a lid on the show schedule.

-CES is a little different than most other tradeshows, however, in that it falls straight after Christmas.
-That means most companies will have already announced their flagship products several months prior to the holiday season.
-Generally, this results in CES being a hotbed of spin-off devices (think LG G Flex) and concept products (like Razer’s Project Christine).
+What's curious about CES is that it falls straight after Christmas, which means most companies will have already announced their flagship products about three months earlier.
+This means CES tends to be a hotbed of (1) spin-off devices like the LG G Flex, or (2) concept products, like Razer's Project Christine.

 Nvidia at CES 2017